-Muharram 2017 and 2018
+Muharram 2018 and 2019

-|2017||1 Oct||Sun||Muharram||National except AR, AS, DD, GA,|
+|2018||21 Sep||Fri||Muharram||National except AR, AS, DD, GA,|

-JH, KL, MN, ML, NL, PY,
+KL, MN, ML, MZ, NL, PY,

 PB, SK, TR, UK & WB

 Both Sunnis and Shias observe the days of Muharram, though not always in the same manner.
 The month of Muharram is considered the second-holiest of months, only Ramadan “outranking” it.

 While only one in seven Indians are Muslim, this adds up to over 170 million, making Islamic holidays like Muharram widely kept in India.
 Most of India’s Muslim population is Sunni, but about a quarter of Indian Muslims are Shias, and some members of both groups consider themselves Sufis (Muslim mystics).

 Karbala is a city in central Iraq, and the battle concerned a dispute over who was rightful Caliph in the area.
 It is also believed that this is the day on which Adam an Eve were created and on which Musa (Moses) led Israel through the Red Sea, while the sea collapsed onto Pharaoh and his army of war chariots.

 Shias mourn on Ashura and throughout Muharram.
 They dress in black, attend solemn assemblies called “majlis,” listen to speeches on the bloody Battle of Karbala, avoid music, and refuse to attend joyful events like weddings.
-On the 10th of Muharram, they take to the streets with colorful banners and bamboo-and-paper martyr depictions.
+On the 10th of Muharram, they take to the streets with colourful banners and bamboo-and-paper martyr depictions.
 During the processions, they walk barefoot, chant, and weep.
 Some even whip themselves until it draws blood, while dancers reenact the Battle of Karabala.

 Sunnis, on the other hand fast and pray.
 They do not observe the day with the fanfare of the Shias and even regard the fasting as purely voluntary.
 Those who do choose to fast are thought to be rewarded by Allah, and only Ramadan is considered to be a higher fast than Muharram.
 The fasting continues from the first until the end of the 10th or 11th day of the month.